Windsack/systems-that-degrade-gracefully/degraded-mode.md

 Capabilities should be lost gradually, not abruptly.

 Examples of graceful degradation include:

 - switching from absolute to relative measurements
 - reducing update rates instead of stopping updates
 - widening confidence bounds instead of freezing outputs

-Each reduction should be intentional and explainable.
+Each reduction should be intentional, explainable,
+and visible to consumers of the system.

 ---